edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - Body of the PATCH request would contain a JSON list of the metrics that are to be turned `on` or `off` - leaving all other metrics unchanged

 #### Configuration
-- Configuration, not unlike that provided in core data or any device service, will specify what message bus locations where the metrics messages should be sent.
+- Configuration, not unlike that provided in core data or any device service, configuration will specify the message bus type and locations where the metrics messages should be sent.
 - In fact, the message bus configuration will use (or reuse if the service is already using the message bus) the common message bus configuration as defined below.
 - Metrics will be published to an /edgex/metrics/[service-name] topic where the service name will be added per service
 - Common configuration for each service for message queue configuration - inclusive of metrics: